-Temporary anchorage devices, or TADs, are small titanium anchors used in certain orthodontic cases to help achieve quicker tooth movement with more efficiency and comfort.
-TADs may be used in addition to braces or as an alternative to headgear.
+Temporary anchorage devices, or TADs, are small titanium anchors used in certain orthodontic cases to help achieve quicker and previously impossible tooth movement with more efficiency and comfort.
+TADs may be used in addition to braces or clear aligners.

 How are TADs placed?

-A strong anesthetic is used to numb the gum tissue and the jaw surrounding the area where the TAD will be placed.
-Once the area is numb, Dr. Sandman will gently place the TAD through the gum tissue and firmly into the jawbone.
-The placing is quick, and may be over before you know it.
+A strong anesthetic is used to numb the gum tissue and the jaw where the TAD will be placed, so you shouldn’t experience any discomfort, only some pressure.
+Once the area is numb, Dr. Sandman will gently place the TAD through the gum tissue and anchor it into the bone of either upper or lower jaws.
+The placement is fast and is likely to be over before you know it.

 While the doctor is placing the TAD, you may feel slight pressure, but within a day, you will no longer be able to feel it.
 Your TAD is removed once your treatment is complete, or when it is no longer needed to help straighten your teeth.
-Removal is a comfortable procedure that takes just a few minutes.
+Removal is an easy, comfortable procedure that takes just a few minutes

 What can I do to relieve discomfort caused by my TAD?

-If you do feel any discomfort from having your TADs placed, Tylenol® is recommended to help relieve your pain.
+If you do feel any discomfort after having your TADs placed, Tylenol® or Advil is recommended to help relieve your pain.
 If you continue to experience discomfort days after your treatment, please contact our office as soon as possible.